 A poet falls in love with an art student who gravitates to his bohemian lifestyle -- and his love of heroin.
 Hooked as much on one another as they are on the drug, their relationship alternates between states of oblivion, self-destruction, and despair.

 A 19 year old (Heath Ledger) finds himself in debt to a local gangster (Bryan Brown) when some gang loot disappears and sets him on the run from thugs.
 Meanwhile two street kids start a shopping spree when they find the missing money.
-Rose Byrne co-stars as a country girl, who Ledger starts a romance on his trip.Written by
+Rose Byrne co-stars as a country girl with whom Ledger starts a romance on his trip.Written by

 John Sacksteder <firstname.lastname@example.org>